 George Rodger Speck was born in 1877 in Walters Falls, Ontario.
 His parents, William and Mary (nee Milson) were originally from England.
 After meeting and marrying in Ontario, they established a farm and started a family.
 George was the eldest child.
 When George was ten years old, his father died, and George helped his mother run the farm.
-In 1899, at the age of 22, George married Ethel Hewitt and in 1904, they relocated to New Westminster, where he joined his brother, Alexander, who had a mercantile business .
+In 1899, at the age of 22, George married Ethel Hewitt and in 1904, they relocated to New Westminster, where he joined his brother, Alexander, who had a mercantile business14.

 In 1906, George borrowed some money and purchased a bicycle business located on Columbia Street and expanded it to include sporting goods.
 Within a short period of time, he was able to pay back the loan.
 According to the Schofield biography: "He is one of the leading concerns of the kind in New Westminster, which is steadily increasing in representative patronage.
-His success is the more creditable to him as it can be ascribed to no advantageous circumstances but is due only to his own indefatigable efforts."
+His success is the more creditable to him as it can be ascribed to no advantageous circumstances but is due only to his own indefatigable efforts."15 designed house at 109 Third Avenue in the Queen's Park neighbourhood.
+They lived in the house for

 George and Ethel had two children, Stanley Lloyd and Nola Blanche.
-In 1911 they moved into their new, Boughendesigned house at 109 Third Avenue in the Queen's Park neighbourhood.
-They lived in the house for
+In 1911 they moved into their new, Boughen-

 George Rodger Speck.
 Photo from the Scholefield Biography, p.
 363. Courtesy of University of British Columbia.
 Library.
 Rare Books and Special Collections.
-FC3811 .S364 1914
+FC3811 .S364 1914 approximately 11 years, before moving to 324 Third Avenue in 1922.
+George passed away in 1948 at the age of 71.
+He lived at this house on Third Avenue until the time of his death.

-&lt;sup>14 E.O.S.
+14 E.O.S.
 Scholefield.
 British Columbia: From the Earliest Times to the Present, Biographical Vol III.
 The J.S.
 Clarke Publishing Company, Vancouver, 1914, p.
-362.

-Ibid.
+362. 15 Ibid.

-&lt;sup>12 The on-line Directories only go as far as 1955.
+12 The on-line Directories only go as far as 1955.
 It is possible that the Ingalls lived in the house later than 1955.

-&lt;sup>13 Anecdotal information supplied by Kathleen Langstroth, unsubstantiated.
+13 Anecdotal information supplied by Kathleen Langstroth, unsubstantiated.